sudoFahh/sudoFahh/README.md

 uhh yea normal shiz like VSCode, Arduino IDE, Godot sometimes when i get some stuff and also use Alacritty with tmux instead of the Gnome Terminal [alacritty](https://alacritty.org/) and Helium for browser (it is actually so good)

-Svelte is amazing (only js fw im using, next.js is too hard to learn smh) Flutter is ehhhh idrc it and its kinda hard but like k ig
+Svelte is amazing (only js fw im using, next.js is too hard to learn smh)

 ##